by Justin Redmond

 Transitional periods from active duty to civilian life are not as easy as some people perceive them to be.
 We have been trained to fight, remain situationally aware, and easily handle the stressors of life.
 That’s not just something most of us can turn on and off like a light switch.

 I have seen some amazing things happen in our veteran community that no one anywhere else can ever think of or even understand.
 We have veteran-themed blogs, Instagram accounts, Facebook communities, social groups, and most importantly, we have a family.
 Maybe not blood family, but it’s close enough.
 Yet every day, we still have veterans committing suicide.
 Why?
 What is it that makes one brother or sister take their life because they cannot “handle it” anymore?

 Disclaimer: I am no expert except with a rifle.
 I am not a physiologist, psychologist, or any specialist of any study.
 I am simply observing what I have felt and what I have heard and seen.

 I had a hard transition myself; I made the struggle for over 3 years just trying to get on my feet.
 I was jumping from job to job in Los Angeles; I even went from the IRR (inactive Reserves) to TPU or normal reservist.
 But I do know how hard it is to make “that transition.”

 When I put my name down for my second deployment, I didn’t know it would have the biggest impact of any decision of my life.
-Upon return I struggled to find my inner self that I had lost while deployed that second time.
+Upon return, I struggled to find the inner self that I had lost while deployed that second time.